mandober/rust-debrief/semantics/errors.md

 - quit

 To quit abruptly
-When unwinding is not wanted (one wants to quit immediatelly without cleanup)
+When unwinding is not wanted (one wants to quit immediately without cleanup)

 To abort on panic instead of unwinding, add
 `panic = 'abort'` to the `[profile]` section of `Cargo.toml`